EmmaPs23/etch-A-sketch/README.md

 # etch-A-sketch

-building  a browser version of something between a sketchpad and an Etch-A-Sketch.
+Hi everyone!!
+In this project we weill build a browser version of something between a sketchpad and an Etch-A-Sketch.